 8. Avoid Smoking

-Many college students smoke even though they’ve head the many life-threatening risks smoking poses.
+Many college students smoke even though they’ve headed the many life-threatening risks smoking poses.
 In fact, even smoking occasionally can still put you at risk of illnesses such as lung cancer, heart disease, and emphysema.
 If you are smoking and you want to quit, you can go to your student health center for programs that can assist you.

 9. Always Wear Sunscreen